Richard Oliver - Psychotherapist UKCP Accredited

 What to Expect

 Please expect me to take part, clarify the situation and suggest solutions.
-It will feel that I am looking after you.
+It will be clear that I am actively helping you.

 My father always stopped to listen to strangers tell their story.
 I am inspired by my father.